-A study published in February 2009 recommends that in most cases of symptomatic lumbar degenerative disc disease, a common cause of low back pain (LBP), the most effective treatment is physical therapy combined with anti-inflammatory medications.
+A study published in February 2009 recommends that in most cases of symptomatic lumbar degenerative disk disease, a common cause of low back pain, the most effective treatment is physical therapy combined with anti-inflammatory medications.
 Exercise and manual therapy including spinal manipulation as well as educating patients in the use of appropriate body mechanics has a good track record of benefit.

-Victor Hoover, a 43-year-old engineer based in Corpus Christi, Texas, who has suffered from back pain almost daily for roughly two decades, says he’s tried everything to help relieve it.
+Victor Hoover, a 47-year-old engineer based in Corpus Christi, Texas, who has suffered from back pain almost daily for roughly two decades, says he’s tried everything to help relieve it.
 What works best, he says, is a foam roller.
-Foam rollers, popular among PTs, untie the knots in your muscles by breaking down adhesions and helping to heal the tissue.
+Foam rollers, popular among physical therapists, untie the knots in your muscles by breaking down adhesions and helping to heal the tissue.

 “It’s like aggressive physical therapy,” says Hoover.
 “For me, it’s worked better than stretching or light exercise, and I do it several times a week before I go to bed.
 Nothing else has lasted as long, in terms of benefit.”

 Some physical therapists might try transcutaneous electrical nerve stimulation (TENS) for short-term pain.
-The treatment, which stimulates nerves around the spine in an attempt to change the messages sent to your brain’s pain receptors, isn’t painful but hasn’t been shown to be effective treatment for chronic pain.
+The treatment, which stimulates nerves around the spine in an attempt to change the messages sent to your brain’s pain receptors, isn’t painful but hasn’t been shown to be an effective treatment for chronic low back pain.

 “Prevention is by far the best way to prevent back pain,” says West.
 And not sitting is high on the list.
 You shouldn’t sit more than 20 minutes at a time without a movement break and strategize ways for not sitting for long periods of time, even when taking into account the time you spend driving.